swiftlang/swift-evolution/proposals/0289-function-builders.md

 #### Selection statements

-`if`/`else` chains and `switch` statements produce values conditionally depending on their cases.
+`if`/`else` and `switch` statements produce values conditionally depending on their cases.
 There are two basic transformation patterns which can be used, depending on the selection statement itself; we'll show examples of each, then explain the details of the transformation.

 Consider a simple "if" statement without an "else" block: